 Bike Category

 The ever-evolving world of bike categories can seem daunting, but it's worth the time to familiarize yourself with it before you select your ride.
 One key consideration is where and how you plan to ride.
 This will help determine the kind of mountain bike you should get.
 Just keep in mind that the lines between different bike subcategories can be blurry.
-And just because a bike is designed for a certain style of riding doesn't mean that is the only way it can be used.
+And just because a bike is designed for a certain style of riding doesn't mean it can only be used in that way.

 Trail bikes (nearly every bike in this article) are best for, you guessed it, trails.
 They're the most common style of mountain bike and designed for navigating rocks, roots, climbs, drops and everything that's fun about mountain biking.
 Cross-country bikes, on the other hand, are designed for mellower terrain (think: gravel roads), and more ups and downs.
 They're descended from a type of racing and tend to appeal to competitors and more skilled riders, as well as recreational riders who like to spin the pedals on dirt roads with undulating elevation profiles.
-Finally, all-mountain mountain bikes like the Salsa Blackthorn are a breed of mountain bike designed for bigger leg-burning climbs, longer, more challenging descents and more technical features—both man-made and natural.
+All-mountain mountain bikes like the Rocky Mountain Altitude Alloy 50 are a breed of mountain bike designed for bigger leg-burning climbs, longer, more challenging descents and more technical features—both man-made and natural.
 Bikes for all-mountain riding are designed to perform well on steep descents while also being light and nimble enough to pedal uphill.
-Lastly, electric mountain bikes like the Cannondale Moterra 4 allow riders to cover more terrain and pedal farther.
+Enduro bikes are a step up from all-mountain bikes, built specifically for the roughest descents and technical terrain.
+With a more aggressive geometry and longer suspension travel, these bikes excel in gravity-fed races and challenging downhill runs, making them the choice for those seeking both thrills and performance on demanding trails.
+Lastly, electric mountain bikes like the Cannondale Moterra SL 2 allow riders to cover more terrain and pedal farther.
 Many styles of mountain bikes can be found as e-bikes that include battery-powered motors.

 Features